| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 control |

-a list of control parameters
+list of control parameters

 |